someparty/someparty/source/articles/2022-03-24-boom-josie.html.markdown

 ###[The Stonemen](https://celluloidlunch.bandcamp.com/album/faded-colors-b-w-in-the-evening): "Faded Colors" / "In the Evening"
 ==Preview and purchase at [Bandcamp](https://celluloidlunch.bandcamp.com/album/faded-colors-b-w-in-the-evening)==

-I've delighted in the nerdy history lessons we've had on Canadian punk history these past few weeks through [Supreme Echo](https://supremeecho.bandcamp.com)'s reissue efforts.
+I've delighted in the nerdy history lessons we've had on Canadian punk these past few weeks through [Supreme Echo](https://supremeecho.bandcamp.com)'s reissue efforts.
 Not to be outdone, Joe Chamandy's [Celluloid Lunch Records](https://celluloidlunch.bandcamp.com/) has a pair of unearthed gems from the nation's garage rock past on the way.
 The first arrives on April 20 with a reissue of an obscure 1967 single from Cap-Pelé, New Brunswick group [The Stonemen](https://celluloidlunch.bandcamp.com/album/faded-colors-b-w-in-the-evening).

 Eric's Trip drummer Mark Gaudet scribed the liner notes for the "Faded Colors" / "In the Evening" redux, commenting, in part: